Antioch Home Ownership Program (AHOP)

 From time to time, 1st Lenders may offer homebuyer assistance programs to the public.
 AHOP welcomes lenders that provide additional subsidies to low income first time homebuyers.
 BAAHA and the City will review prospective subsidy Programs to determine if they fit within required AHOP parameters.
 Lenders that have presented the capacity to deliver additional approved subsidy sources will be invited to become a Certified participating AHOP lender.
 Subsidies/grants provided by a first lender must be subordinate to the City's AHOP loan.

-The table below provides an overview of the guidelines, terms, and financial resources provided through the three primary subsidies currently incorporated into AHOP.
+The table below provides an overview of the guidelines, terms, and financial resources provided through the two primary subsidies currently incorporated into AHOP.

 Key points regarding the applied AHOP subsidies:

-• Subsidies can be used jointly and individually in any combination; HOWEVER, AHOP City funding for low income households requires that at least one of the two above referenced subsidies is combined with the AHOP City program.
-An AHOP certified lender may also apply an additional subsidy or substitute a different AHOP accepted subsidy(ies) to fulfill this requirement.
+• Subsidies can be used jointly and individually in any combination; HOWEVER, the City/BAAHA has a strong preference (and in some cases may require) that at least one of the above referenced subsidies is combined with the AHOP City program.
+An AHOP certified lender may also apply an additional subsidy or substitute a different AHOP accepted subsidy(ies) to fulfill this preference.

 • AHOP City funded subsidy (up to $60,000) may only be applied towards purchasing a home in Antioch.